Skip to main content

 ICE high-speed train

 The ICE (InterCity Express) is a high-speed train that connects all major cities in Germany.
-With speeds up to 300km/h, this is one of the fastest ways to travel between cities such as Berlin, Hamburg and Cologne.
-The ICE has international connections to the Netherlands, Belgium, France, Switzerland and Austria.
+With speeds up to 300km/h, this is one of the fastest ways to travel between cities such as Berlin, Hamburg, Munich and Cologne.
+It also connects Germany with many cities abroad.
+Travel in 2nd class, 1st class or in the on-board bistro/restaurant.

 ICE routes

 The Deutsche Bahn Intercity-Express (ICE) high-speed train connects many major cities across Germany.
 Travel by ICE to the heart of each city, close to all the main attractions and hotels.
-If you plan to explore neighbouring countries, you can take an international ICE train to Austria (Vienna, Linz), Belgium (Brussels, Liège), France (Paris, Strasbourg), the Netherlands (Arnhem, Utrecht, Amsterdam) and Switzerland (Zürich, Basel, Interlaken).
+If you plan to explore neighbouring countries, you can take an international ICE train to Austria, Belgium, France, the Netherlands and Switzerland.

 Map with ICE routes

-The ICE connects all major cities in Germany and some in Austria, Switzerland, France and the Netherlands.
 Reservations on ICE trains are recommended, especially if you have a long trip ahead.
-They are very popular.
+Trains are very popular, especially during holiday periods or weekends.

-Please note that we recommend making seat reservations for International ICE connections.
-ICEs on the route Amsterdam – Frankfurt/Munich are subject to mandatory reservations from 28 May to 31 August.
+ICEs on the route Amsterdam – Berlin/Frankfurt/Munich are subject to mandatory reservations from 26 June to 31 August.

 Important domestic routes